chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 That said, Exercises 2 and 6 do lend themselves well to automation with infrastructure management (configuration management) tools.
 You will find that Puppet likely has the most comprehensive set of ability to fully configure Chocolatey and Chocolatey.Server, with PowerShell DSC coming in there as well.
 Most configuration management tools do support managing the installation of Chocolatey and software packages, but side step Chocolatey configuration.
 We think that they should do more there, and we find it's best if you reach out to those folks to ask that they would support those things.

+You also may not need to be an admin for some of this guide, there are some additional bits you will need to do to perform a non-administrative installation.
+Look for the `NONADMIN` tag for how to deal with these discrepancies.

-There are some exercises in here that won't apply:
+There may be some exercises in here that won't apply:

 * Exercise 1 almost never applies to most folks as machines they are setting up have some network access.
 * Exercise 4 doesn't apply for open source, as you don't have a license file that you need to deploy.
 You can skip it.